McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/5_Optics/3_Monochromators/README.md

 ## Now switch the DCM to become a Laue-monochromator.
 Change the Bragg-monochromator (reflection) into a Laue (transmission).
 This is a rather simple matter of replacing the crystal components with the contributed COMPONENT Laue_crystal_BC.

-1. Insert at Laue_crystal_BC at the site of the first monochromator
+1. Insert a `Laue_crystal_BC` at the site of the first monochromator
 2. The default orientation of the Laue crystal is the same as for the Bragg crystals.
-This means that to have the beam traverse the smallest dimension we have to ROTATE it an extra 90 deg, as ```ROTATE (-90 -MONO_ANGLE,0,0) RELATIVE PREVIOUS```
+This means that to have the beam traverse the smallest dimension we have to ROTATE it an extra 90 deg, as `ROTATE (-90 -MONO_ANGLE,0,0) RELATIVE PREVIOUS`
 3. As always add an extra Arm to point the z-axis along the beam. :bulb: Hint: this needs to also "undo" the extra 90 deg.
 Verify that your monchromator works.
 4. Add a second crystal to make a double Laue monochromator.
 Work about how to align this using ROTATED.
 As do the other models - the Laue model only considers a single reflection (the 111 in this case).
 This means we have to either realign the inner crystal coordinate system or ROTATE the entire crystal 180 deg.
-In the first case this may be done using the parameter ```alphaz=-1``` (the default is to have set to 1)
+In the first case this may be done using the parameter `alphaz=-1` (the default is to have set to 1)
 5. Verify that your beamline looks as you want it to look like with a visual trace.